-A ninety-minute survey of natural sciences, including forty biology questions, thirty general chemistry questions, and thirty organic chemistry questions.
+A 90-minute survey of natural sciences, including 40 biology questions, 30 general chemistry questions, and 30 organic chemistry questions.

-A sixty-minute perceptual ability (PAT) assessment comprised of six problem sets related to three-dimensional manipulation and spatial reasoning.
+A 60-minute perceptual ability (PAT) assessment comprised of six problem sets related to three-dimensional manipulation and spatial reasoning.

-A sixty-minute reading comprehension section with questions related to the content of three academic essays.
+A 60-minute reading comprehension section with questions related to the content of three academic essays.
 (International students may need to allocate more study time to this section if they have concerns about English-language comprehension.)

-A forty-five-minute quantitative reasoning section, with math questions similar to those on the SAT including algebra, fractions, roots, and trigonometry.
+A 45-minute quantitative reasoning section, with math questions similar to those on the SAT including algebra, fractions, roots, and trigonometry.

 A detailed DAT program guide is available from the American Dental Association (ADA), which includes links to sample questions and practice tests.

 How Long Is the DAT?
 When Can I Expect to Receive My DAT Scores?

 The DAT takes a total of five hours and fifteen minutes.
 Since the DAT is a computer-based entrance exam, results are available immediately upon completion.

 How Is the DAT Scored?